 Photo by Miriam Doerr Martin Frommherz / Shutterstock.com

-You want to remember them with something special, yet the seniors in your life may be at a place where they’re trying to downsize, not add a pile of new bulky belongings to their homes.
+You want to remember them with something special.
+Yet the seniors in your life may be trying to downsize, not add a pile of new belongings to their homes.

 StockLite / Shutterstock.com

-3. Easy-to-grip kitchen gadgets
+2. Easy-to-grip kitchen gadgets

-Macys / Money Talks News
+Macy’s / Money Talks News

-4. Amazon Echo
+3. Amazon Echo

 Amazon / Money Talks News

-5. Magnetic jewelry clasps
+8. Magnetic jewelry clasps

 Miles Kimball / Money Talks News

 Be sure to install them on her favorite jewelry for her.
-Now all she needs to do is hold the two ends close to each other and in a snap, her necklace or bracelet is securely fastened.
-(About $5.)
-Click here to purchase.
+Then, all, she will need to do is hold the two ends close to each other, and, in a snap, her necklace or bracelet is securely fastened.

 What inspired gifts have you given or received that are especially useful for an older person?
 Share with us in comments below or on our Facebook page.